adrianotanaka/oci-free-tier-projects/README.md

-🇺🇸Discover what you can do with [OCI Free Tier](https://www.oracle.com/cloud/free/) , in this repo I will try to put as much projects that you can deploy in cloud without spending a lot of money!
+🇺🇸 Discover what you can do with [OCI Free Tier](https://www.oracle.com/cloud/free/) , in this repo I will try to put as much projects that you can deploy in cloud without spending a lot of money!

 First of all, here are the list of resources available under the free tier(as of 08/02/2024):